jslinuxta/pdf-narrator/README.md

 # PDF Narrator (Kokoro Edition)

+**Updated for Kokoro v1.0!**
+Now setting up is easier—simply install the required Python dependencies (including the updated Kokoro package) and run the app.
+No more manual downloads or moving model files into specific folders.

-Transform your PDF documents into audiobooks effortlessly using **advanced text extraction** and **Kokoro TTS** technology.
-This fork/variation of Kokoro allows for **longer file generation** and better handling of extracted PDF text.
+PDF Narrator (Kokoro Edition) transforms your PDF documents into audiobooks effortlessly using **advanced text extraction** and **Kokoro TTS** technology.
+With Kokoro v1.0, the integration is seamless and the setup is as simple as installing the requirements and running the application.

+---

 ## Demo